You will love this easy recipe for keto chocolate chip muffins, made with almond flour and sweetened with stevia.

 - Big, heavy chocolate chips pose a risk of sinking to the bottom of baked goods, especially almond flour baked goods.
 So I prefer to use mini chocolate chips in this recipe.

 - It's been my experience that greased foil liners work best in this recipe.
-There's more of a sticking issue when using paper liners, even greased ones.
+There's more of a sticking issue when using standard paper liners, even greased ones.

 Nutrition per Serving